 Who Should Use SkillShare?

-There are numerous courses that focus on different categories on SkillShare.
-However, the most popular ones are those on writing, coding, and business.
+Numerous courses focus on different categories on SkillShare.
+However, the most popular ones are writing, coding, and business.
 If you’re interested in getting into the coding scene and don’t know how to go about it, SkillShare is ideal for you.

 However, you should also expect to find useful materials on creative writing, content writing, and copywriting.
 These classes are relatively shorter than coding classes, but they are packed with plenty of valuable information.